 On Wednesday, January 17th LUMW will begin the new year with discussion on our plans for expanding our mission, following the sack lunch at noon.
 No need to be a member -- ALL women are welcome.

 LUMC joyously, gratefully, and officially announce the following New Members:

 Fair Trade coffee, tea, cocoa & chocolate bars will be on sale in the Fellowship Hall, following church service, on the 3rd Sunday of each month.
 Help support small farmers.

 Doris & Family of Richard Branca - Grief, Doris Branca - Health, Nancy VanderYacht - Health, Marjorie Duke - Health, Cheri Jackson & Family - Grief, Gaylen & Dot Brevik - Health, Peg Moseid - Health, Bernice Vossbeck - Health, Jack Young - Health, Deanie DeGraaff - Health, Lynda Fraser - Health, Dick & Vi Stone - Health, JoAnne White - Health & Grief, Family of Joy Mansfield - Grief, Family of Victor Espiritu - Grief, Pastor Conrado & Family - Reunite, Pastor Curtis & Atneosen - Health

 Safe travels.
 Prayers for our Congregation.
 Prayers for those recovering from illness or injury.
 Prayers for the lonely or grief stricken.
 Prayers for our Nation & World.
 Prayers for those serving in the Armed Forces.

 If you would like to add a joy or concern to the prayer vine, please contact Frances Shuler at 354-1943 and the vine will be activated.
-The following is our current prayer vine: Frances Shuler, Betty Oberwortmann, Bev Honcoop, Margaret Mustard, Eleanor Shagren, and Cheri Foster.
+The following is our current prayer vine: Frances Shuler, Margaret Mustard, Eleanor Shagren, Jean McGuire, Bev Honcoop and Betty Oberwortmann.